badlydrawnrob/anki/source/docs/professional/index.md

 If you _really_ wanted, you could create a new light theme as well as a new dark theme, but I'd probably advise against that.
 Keep things simple.

+## Adding your new theme to the Anki desktop app

+> Now your brand new theme has been built, we're ready to add it to Anki!

+Open the Anki desktop app and:

+2. Go to `Tools > Manage Note Types`.
+3. Select the `Anki flashcards: ...` Note Type.
+4. Select the `Cards` button.
+5. Select the `Styling` option.
+6. Delete the CSS
+7. Add your custom CSS from the compiled `main.css` file.
+7. Repeat for each Card Type you'd like to edit.

 ## Pandoc's Skylighting (under the hood)

 > Check out Pandoc's [syntax highlighting](https://pandoc.org/chunkedhtml-demo/13-syntax-highlighting.html) and [demos](https://pandoc.org/demos.html) (number 18)